AtsukoAditia/SlickGrid-TreeView-Column-Grouping/README.md

 ### Column grouping

 Specify the column grouping (only in header, similar to colspan) needed on your data.
-For example, I want to group salary related fields together and personal fields togther.
+For example, I want to group salary related fields together and personal fields together.

 ```javascript
 params['columnGroups'] = {